-- the correctness of the information provided and - compliance with the requirements for generating the keys of a Sub CA
+- the correctness of the information provided and - compliance with the requirements for generating the keys of a Sub CA and provides, as a unique reference to the CSR, the CSR's fingerprint.

 Note: Certificate application forms in electronic form are accepted if they are signed with at least an advanced electronic signature of an authorized applicant.